ZMD: Zombies of Mass Destruction (comics)

-ZMD: Zombies of Mass Destruction is a six-issue comic book limited series published by Red 5 Comics and created by American comic book writer/creator Kevin Grevioux who wrote the original screenplay for the movie Underworld, and co-created the Underworld franchise.
+ZMD: Zombies of Mass Destruction is a six-issue comic book limited series published by Red 5 Comics and created by American comic book writer/creator Kevin Grevioux who wrote the original screenplay for the film Underworld, and co-created Underworld franchise.

 Plot

 The story revolves around a government weapons program that drops photosensitive zombies into war zones at night to destroy the enemy population.
 When one of these zombies somehow escapes in the Middle East, a team of elite soldiers must enter hostile territory to stop a growing zombie army.

 Film

 As of July 2008, the property has been optioned for a film by the management/production company Benderspink.
-In early 2009 it was announced that Dirk Blackman and Howard McCain had been hired to work on the script.
+In early 2009, Dirk Blackman and Howard McCain were hired to work on the script.